Church encoding: Scott lists

-More generally, an algebraic data type with $m$ alternatives becomes a function with $m$ parameters.
-When the $i$th constructor has $n_i$ arguments, the corresponding parameter of the encoding takes $n_i$ arguments as well.
+More generally, an algebraic data type with $m$ alternatives becomes a function with $m$ parameters, each being an observer / handler function for its corresponding alternative.
+When the $i$th alternative's constructor has $n_i$ arguments, the corresponding handler function takes $n_i$ arguments as well.

 Scott encoding can be done in untyped lambda calculus, whereas its use with types requires a type system with recursion and type polymorphism.
 A list with element type E in this representation that is used to compute values of type C would have the following recursive type definition, where '=>' denotes function type: